Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 C&G Pets (My Fave) is perfect for itchy, flakey skin and even has an antifungal treatment, so you are not just soothing or washing it away; you’re treating it simultaneously.

-I Love Pet Head – For flakey dry, and sensitive skin.
-I love the shape and colour of the bottle, and it also smells lovely of strawberry yoghurt.
+I Love Pet Head – For flakey, dry, and sensitive skin.
+I love the bottle’s shape and colour; it smells of strawberry yoghurt.

 Wax protection!
 PawTection

-Deliveries: These days, you can order most things online and have them delivered the next day.
-This is especially true if you are a Prime member on Amazon, where most items will be delivered in one day.
+Deliveries: You can order most things online and deliver them the next day.
 This will save you the hassle of worrying about using the wrong treatments.
+This is especially true if you are a Prime member on Amazon, where most items will be provided in one day.

 When To See A Vet

-However, it would be best if you took your dog to the vet before giving them any home treatments, although sometimes it’s not always possible that you can get in touch, for instance, at 2 am on a Sunday.
+However, it would be best to take your dog to the vet before giving them any home treatments, although it’s not always possible to get in touch, for instance, at 2 a.m. on a Sunday.

-With this in mind, yes, it’s best to take your pet to the vet before giving them any home treatments.
+With this in mind, it’s best to take your pet to the vet before giving them home treatments.
 However, it’s not always possible!